NikitaEmberi/VInterns/README.md

 it should be accessible to the student as well as the college staff.
 - The application will reduce the frequent issues of deletion and updation of the data.
-- The application has aninteractive GUI prototype for easy accessibility and understanding.
+- The application has an interactive GUI prototype for easy accessibility and understanding.

 ![](Vinterns.mp4)